xjb714/xjb/README.md

 <!-- demo link: https://onlinegdb.com/OPKdOpikG -->

+### Algorithm characteristics:
 This algorithm is based on the schubfach algorithm.
 This algorithm is inspired by algorithms such as schubfach, yy, dragonbox, and grisu.
+(1) Algorithm process optimization
+(2) Low branch prediction failure rate
+(3) Acceleration using SIMD instruction set
+(4) Low instruction dependency, high IPC
+(5) Fewer instructions

+### benchmark:
 The latest benchmark results:
 to be completed.